 around kids all day.
 Do not apply for this job if you do not enjoy being around kids.

-and at rest hour, and at bed time.
+rest hour, campfire, and bed time.

 Counselors will sit with campers during meal times, spreading out in the dining hall to make sure that

 no group of campers is eating unsupervised.
 Counselors will leave the dining hall when the campers around

 them leave.
 Campers tend to eat quickly, so many counselors find their meals a little rushed compared to

 eating with adults.

 Counselors will report to Rocky, Coach, Tarzan, or the head counselor for duty whenever they are unsure

 of what they should be doing.
 Most work will involve leading activities, coaching, or supervising free-time.